-- Requests to the lender for a workable payment plan; and
+Requests to the lender for a workable payment plan

 If you have a record of a good faith attempt to repay the loan and evidence of an ongoing and long-term financial difficulty, then you can file this evidence in the bankruptcy court through an Adversary Proceeding.

-An Adversary Proceeding is a special filing in bankruptcy court that is best understood by an NYC lawyer.
+An Adversary Proceeding is a special filing in bankruptcy court that can be confusing without professional legal help.

-Finding a Lawyer to Remove the Burden of Student Loans?
+How can a Bankruptcy Attorney Help to Reduce the Burden of Student Loans?

-In the past, Michelle Labayen has successfully submitted Adversary Proceedings for multiple clients and represented individuals seeking student loan forgiveness through bankruptcy.
-Based on our prior experience, we walk you through the exact steps for filing an Adversary Proceeding and having it approved by the court.
+Michelle Labayen has successfully submitted Adversary Proceedings for multiple clients and represented individuals seeking student loan forgiveness through bankruptcy.
+Based on her extensive prior experience, she will walk you through the specific steps for filing an Adversary Proceeding and having it approved by the court.

 If you're struggling to pay your bills because of student loans and financial hardship, contact The Law Offices of Michelle Labayen today and get on the road to financial freedom.